bahuliya/LonghornTracker/README.md

 # LonghornTracker
 This is a webapplication using XAMPP, must have proper tools to launch.
 Can find steps on Youtube.
-9th Place in FBLA 2023
+9th Place in GA FBLA 2023